DevExpress/dotnet-eud/interface-elements-for-web/articles/diagram/create-a-new-chart.md

 1. Add another shape to the chart.

-1. Hover the mouse cursor over a shape to display its connection points.
+1. Hover the mouse pointer over a shape to display its connection points.

 1. Hover a point, press the left mouse button, drag the connector to another shape's connection point, and release the mouse button.
 Now, if you move a shape, the connector stretches to it.

-1. Double click the connector to add a text.
-You can move the text along the connector by mouse.
+1. Double click the connector to add text.
+You can use the mouse to move the text along the connector.

 ![Add a Connector](../../images/diagram-add-connector.gif)